-Examples of plants' own defenses against salt and wind:
+Examples of plants in exposed areas near the sea that have their own defenses against salt and wind:

 1. Highly glossy foliage: Euonymus japonicus, Griselinia